JakkitDE/CatchBall_1.20.6_Premium/README.md

 # FangBall

-A simple plugin to able users to catch and release mobs using single- or multiuseable fangballs.
-Custom NBT data are not supported.
-Only PaperMC is supported.
-No support for Spigot, Bukkit or any other.
+A simple plugin to able users to catch and release mobs using single- or multiuseable fangballs with full NBT support.
+Whether a donkey with a chest or a villager with trades, everything gets saved.

-!!
-Paper >= 1.20.6, Java >= 21 !!
+## Requirements
+PaperMC: 1.20.6+
+(FoliaMC Support planned)
+Java 21+

 ## Commands
 1) Command `/fangball give <player> <multi|single> <amount>`